-This guide aims to help in-house lawyers navigate the requirements of the SRA Handbook.
+The In-Houser is a guide that aims to help in-house lawyers navigate the requirements of the SRA Standards and Regulations (the “StaRs”) which will be introduced from 25 November 2019.
 It adopts a practical approach to determine what obligations apply to in-house lawyers but does not seek to promote any particular approach or best practice.

 About the authors

 Julia is the Head of Slaughter and May’s Compliance Department, advising the firm on a wide range of regulatory matters.

 Prior to joining the Compliance Department, Julia practised as a Corporate lawyer and IT specialist.
 She continues to be an expert on data protection and privacy-related issues.

 Julia is a member of the City of London Law Society’s Professional Rules and Regulation Committee.
 Previously she was a member of the Law Society’s influential Money Laundering Task Force for a number of years.